 This seems fine as long as information plays a support role to “operations.”
 And this relationship applied rather nicely in the industrial age of warfare.

-In the information age, however, information often takes the lead supported by operations.
 This shift constitutes no less than a change in the nature of warfare wherein violence is not the sole requirement for controlling an adversary’s ability to act.
+At least among sentient beings such as humans, information that is provided or denied influences the behavioral capability to act.

-Informationally desirable conditions may be a strategic priority.
+Informationally desirable conditions should be a strategic priority.

 What would be the value of an Information-Related Effects concept?